 There has been much debate recently over the internet, as to whether technical exercises are important or not when learning to play the piano.
-These include comments here on my blog (and on many other blogs too) as well as via my inbox, regarding the merits of playing and practising studies irrespective of the standard or level of the pianist.
+These include comments here on my blog, as well as via my inbox, regarding the merits of playing and practising studies irrespective of the standard or level of the pianist.
 Many believe them to be totally irrelevant; learning should be an organic process, assimilating difficulties within each work studied.
 Others, who enjoy exercises and feel there is much to be gained from the practice of such technical work, want to know which ones are ‘better’ or ‘more’ effective.
 Is there, in fact, a ‘holy grail’ manual which could possibly improve playing once and for all?
 Wouldn’t that be fantastic?
 Working at studies and exercises is of course, personal taste, depending largely on, the teacher, a student’s capabilities and whether the student will work in the necessary diligent way, week after week.